gred-adi/prism-validator/README.md

       uv sync
       ```
       This will install all the dependencies listed in the `pyproject.toml file` and set up a virtual environment (`.venv`), ensuring your project’s dependencies are isolated from your system Python.

-  2. Run the following command to activate the environment:
-      ```
-      .venv\Scripts\activate
-      ```

 **Step 5: Create the Secrets File**

 The application requires a `secrets.toml` file to store your database credentials.
 1. Create a new folder named `.streamlit` inside the `prism-validator` directory.
-2. Inside the .streamlit folder, create a new file named secrets.toml.
+2. Inside the `.streamlit` folder, create a new file named `secrets.toml`.
 3. Add your database credentials to this file using the following format:

     ```